 This is the most important part of your will, even taking financial matters under consideration.
 Appointing the guardian of your minor children in your absence has potential ramifications both positive and negative that no amount of money could buy or solve.

 You probably have a couple top contenders in mind, though.
-Sit down — with your partner if you are in a relationship — open up the Tomorrow app, and send a request to the guardian right within the app.
+Sit down — with your partner if you are in a relationship — open up Tomorrow, and send a request to the guardian right within the app.
 If they agree to the arrangement right away, you can write your will in less than ten minutes.